fardog/node-xkcd-password/README.md

 1. Write tests for any new features, and do not break existing tests.
 2. Be sure to point out any changes that break API.

+## History

+- **v0.2.0**
+Changes generation function to accept an "options" object rather than discreet parameters to the generate function.
+Provides defaults if options aren't given.

 ## The MIT License (MIT)